 Hello Eagle Families!

 As our year is progressing along, it is important for me to stop and take a moment to appreciate the fantastic students, parents, and staff of Federal Way High School.
 Not a day goes by that I do not marvel at the kindness and respect I witness as I watch students collaborate and help one another.
-In addition, I have truly appreciated the way parents have reached out and volunteered at our school.
 Finally, I am so very grateful for a staff that is generous with their time and talent.
 It is great to be an Eagle!

 It is our goal to have students engaged in their education.
 Here are some time-tested strategies for students and parents to get the most out of their education.